-Is account-based selling a part of your go-to-market strategy?
+Is account-based selling a part of your go-to-market strategy for B2B sales?

 Why?
 Why not?

 An account-based selling approach to growth could stem from the following reasons.

 - Your offering caters to a specific segment of a larger market, e.g., B2B outsourcing companies in the IT services space.

 - Your product-led growth is tapering off because of competing products.

 - The existing inbound marketing funnel is providing marginal growth.